cupcakearmy/autorestic/docs/markdown/backend/options.md

 In this example, whenever `autorestic` runs `restic backup` it will append a `--tag abc --tag` to the native command.

-For more detail see the [location docs](/location/options) for options, as they are the same
+For more detail see the [location docs](/location/options) for options, as they are the same.

+> For flags without arguments you can set them to `true`.
+They will be handled accordingly.

 > :ToCPrevNext